Canon 100D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

-Both the 100D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 100D and 80D can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon 80D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 100D and the Canon 80D?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D: